minimalist-components/mn-input/README.md

 ### Tests

-Thanks to the team [BrowserStack](https://www.browserstack.com/), we will tests using them.
+Thanks to the team [BrowserStack](https://www.browserstack.com/), we will test using them.
 They have great tools for unit, and e2e tests.